KalyanTarun/DrugSearch/README.md

 1. Drug search page.
 2. Drug Details page.

-- App screen shots available in screen shots folder.
+- App screen shots available in samples folder.
+- App is responsively developed for all the three resolutions (Mobile, tablet and desktop)

 ## Available Scripts